jaeyoung-jane-choi/indigo/about.md

 <p>I’m currently an undergraduate at Sungkyunkwan University in Seoul, South Korea.
 I have a B.A in Library and Information Science and a B.S in Data Analytics. </p>

-<p>I’m interested in machine learning, deep learning, recommendation systems and natural language processing. </p>
+<p>I’m interested in machine learning, deep learning, recommendation systems and natural language processing.
+Specifically, i am fascinated with the underlying concept of the creation of embeddings for nlp, graph and anything else. </p>

 <h2>Skills</h2>